varshav0119/notion-discord-book-recommendations/README.md

 DATABASE_ID={notion-database-id}
 BOOKS_API_KEY={google-books-api-key}
 ```
-4. Install the requirements in `requirements.txt` by running the command `pip3 install -r requirements.txt` in the project root directory
+4. Install the requirements in `requirements.txt` by running this command in the project root directory
+`pip3 install -r requirements.txt`
-5. Run `src/bot.py` - it contains the code that powers this Discord bot - using the command `python3 src/bot.py`
+5. Run `src/bot.py` - it contains the code that powers this Discord bot - using the command
+ `python3 src/bot.py`

 ## Resources
 * [Notion API Documentation](https://developers.notion.com/reference/intro)